-Monitoring bodies can play a key role in identifying such women at risk and taking action to ensure that their safety is protected, while at the same time recommending that their governments ratify the 'Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime', and to put into practice its provisions, as required by the Bangkok Rules.
+Monitoring bodies can play a key role in identifying such women at risk and taking action to ensure that their safety is protected, while at the same time recommending that their governments ratify the "Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime", and to put into practice its provisions, as required by the Bangkok Rules.
+93 c.

-c.
 Women with mental healthcare needs

 Women who are admitted to prison are more likely than men to suffer from mental disabilities, often as a result of domestic violence, physical and sexual abuse.
-112 Imprisonment generates new mental health problems or exacerbates existing ones, especially where women's gender specific needs are not met and links with their families are disrupted.
+Hipprisonment generates new mental health problems or exacerbates existing ones, especially where women's gender specific needs are not met and links with their families are disrupted.
 In addition, it is not uncommon for women with mental disabilities to be housed in a higher security level than necessary, since their needs may be regarded as risks, which can be extremely harmful to their mental wellbeing, worsening their condition.
 Women with mental disabilities are highly vulnerable to abuse, since they may not have the psychological makeup to protect or defend themselves, may not be able to determine when certain boundaries are being violated and their complaints may not be believed or taken seriously.
 Women in psychiatric institutions face similar risks.

 Monitoring groups should check whether the provisions of the Bangkok Rules on mental health in women's prisons are being applied to ensure that the risks faced by women with mental healthcare needs are reduced and their mental wellbeing is protected.
-These include a thorough individual assessment of mental healthcare needs on admission to prison and the provision of individualised, gender-sensitive mental health treatment for those in need.114 Women who are diagnosed with mental healthcare needs should be housed in the least restrictive environment possible and should never be placed in solitary confinement.
-115 Alongside other limitations to the use of this practice, the revised Standard Minimum Rules provide that solitary confinement should be prohibited for 'prisoners with mental or physical disabilities when their conditions would be exacerbated by such measures'.116 d.
+These include a thorough individual assessment of mental healthcare needs on admission to prison95 and the provision of individualised, gender-sensitive mental health treatment for those in need.96 Women who are diagnosed with mental healthcare needs should be housed in the least restrictive environment possible and should never be placed in solitary confinement.97 During sentencing alternatives to detention should be preferred, wherever possible, for women with mental healthcare needs, enabling them to be treated in the community, rather than subjecting them to the harmful impact of imprisonment on mental health.98 d.
 Other groups that are at heightened risk

-During sentencing, alternatives to detention should be preferred wherever possible for women with mental healthcare needs, enabling them to be treated in the community, rather than subjecting them to the harmful impact of imprisonment on mental health.

-Other women, who are particularly vulnerable to illtreatment and torture, include women with disabilities, foreign national women, ethnic and racial minorities, Indigenous peoples, transgender women and lesbians.
+Other women, who are particularly vulnerable to ill-treatment and torture, include women with disabilities, foreign national women, ethnic and racial minorities, indigenous peoples and lesbians.99